Vice Chancellor for Institutional Advancement and Chief of Staff to the Chancellor

 Accomplishments and Dedication

-Her leadership established the recognition of Women’s History Month at the university.
-She is a committee member for the related events which celebrate women’s contributions to history, culture and society.
-She is the Chair of the University’s Intercollegiate Athletic Advisory Council.
+Goodnight’s leadership established the recognition of Women’s History Month at the university, including an annual Women’s Leadership Luncheon to celebrate student leaders, and other related events that celebrate women’s contributions to history, culture and society.
+She is the chair of PNW’s Intercollegiate Athletic Advisory Council and serves on the board of directors for the Legacy Foundation.

-Goodnight, an alumna of Purdue University Northwest, holds a Bachelor’s degree in Communication.
-She earned a Masters in Political Communication from Northern Illinois University and a Doctoral degree in Communication from Purdue University in West Lafayette.
+Goodnight, a PNW alumna, holds a bachelor’s degree in Communication from the university.
+She earned a master’s degree in Political Communication from Northern Illinois University and a doctorate in Rhetoric from Purdue University in West Lafayette.